davidsoderberg/Codeblock/readme.md

 2. You can now view the documentation in `storage/doc/build`.

 ## Coding style
 You can check if your contribution passes the styleguide by using phpcs and running following in your project root:
-1. Run `vendor/bin/phpcs --config-set installed_paths Codeblock,../../../vendor/wp-coding-standards/wpcs`.
-2. Run `vendor/bin/phpcs --config-set default_standard Codeblock`.
+1. Run `vendor/bin/phpcs --config-set default_standard PSR2`.
-3. Run `vendor/bin/phpcs path/to/files/to/check`.
+2. Run `vendor/bin/phpcs path/to/files/to/check`.
 (This command should you run on all php files you are editing.)